About Our Church

 They soon began sharing their faith outside of North America, first Switzerland in 1874, then in Russia, Ghana, South Africa, Argentina, and Japan.

-Today, as one of the fastest growing Christian Protestant churches, 17 million baptized Seventh-day Adventist members live in 204 countries of the world.
+Today, as one of the fastest growing Christian Protestant churches, approximately 18 million baptized Seventh-day Adventist members live in 204 countries of the world.
 This includes nearly 1.2 million in North America.